openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-to-ir.rst

    Convert from PyTorch <convert-model-pytorch>
    Convert from TensorFlow <convert-model-tensorflow>
    Convert from ONNX <convert-model-onnx>
-   Convert from TensorFlow Lite <convert-model-tensorflow_Lite>
+   Convert from TensorFlow Lite <convert-model-tensorflow-lite>
    Convert from PaddlePaddle <convert-model-paddle>